jleung7158/WageGauge/journals/james.md

 As a group, we're finishing up whatever wasn't done with from yesterday.
 I plan on trying to add MongoDB to our app.
 We plan on using it to store our topics and comments.

 For aha! moments, it was pretty fun messing with RTK Query to grab things from a third party API.
+The moment happened when I finally figured out how to do a lazy query.